neuefische/web-exercises-javascript-array-methods/5-map-basics/README.md

 - One including the numbers divided by 2
 - One including the numbers multiplied by themselves

-Create this 3 arrays using the `map` method.
+Create these 3 arrays using the `map` method.
-`console.log` the newly created arrays to finish.
+`console.table` the newly created arrays to finish.
 Verify that they are including the correct numbers.